jays-codes/ud-java-datastructures-algortihms/README.md

 Jay's proj repo for Java Data Structures and Algorithms (conducted by S.Barrett - Udemy).
 List below ARE NOT NOTES.
 They are topics covered as of latest.

 proj: datastructures
+- added jay's leetcode answer: LinkedList, partitionList(int); used Dummy Nodes for each partition; used junit
 - added jay's leetcode answer: LinkedList, findKthFromEnd(int); used 2 pointer solution; used junit
 - added jay's leetcode answer: LinkedList, hasLoop(); used Floyd's T&H also; used junit